groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.5.7.4 (2021-11-30) =
+* ADDED Birthday search filter
-* FIXED Invalid nonce error when submitting forms.
+* FIXED Invalid nonce error when submitting forms
-* FIXED UI bug cant see button when adding contacts to funnels from the contacts screen.
+* FIXED UI bug cant see button when adding contacts to funnels from the contacts screen
+* FIXED When importing contacts with birthdays, if no birthday is provided default to empty value instead of date
+* FIXED Reset birthdays which have probably been set as a result of a bug, buggy dates are `1970-01-01` and `1999-11-30`

 = 2.5.7.3 (2021-11-26) =
 * FIXED PHP parse error